The NHS workers who have died during the coronavirus pandemic

 She leaves behind two sons and grandchildren.

-The North East London Foundation Trust (NELFT) confirmed the death or Drs Kalraiya and Rana, describing them as two “highly valued and respected colleagues”.
+The North East London Foundation Trust (NELFT) confirmed the deaths of Drs Kalraiya and Rana, describing them as two “highly valued and respected colleagues”.

 Dr Kalraiya was 68 and was working as a locum in Romford.
 Dr Rana was 49.